Feature-Based Software Design Pattern Detection: Results and Evaluations

-It is observed that due to the lack of standard benchmark, evaluation and validation of accuracy of classifier become difficult.
-Existing approaches either do not share the corpus or source code is publicly unavailable to replicate the results.
+It is observed that due to the lack of publicly available standard benchmark, the evaluation and validation of the accuracy of classifiers is difficult.
+Either existing approaches do not share the corpus or the source code is publicly unavailable to replicate the results.

-\textbf{Selection Criteria:} Under these limitation, we select two studies from the literature that have some relevancy to our study i.e., have either utilised code features or machine learning models to predict design patterns or the combination of both.
-Though they have not shared their implementation for regenerating the results, the approach is clearly described which helps us in regenerating the results for comparison purposes.
+\textbf{Selection Criteria:} Under these limitations, we select two studies from the literature that are relevant to our study.
+The relevancy measure is that they have either utilised code features or machine learning models to predict design patterns or a combination of both.
+Though they have not shared their implementation for replicating the results, we select two approaches which are clearly described, which helps us to replicate the results for comparison purposes.

-\textbf{Benchmark DP detection approaches:} In this study, an evaluation of performance has been presented by comparing the results of proposed study with the existing approaches developed by ~\citet{Thaller:2019} and ~\citet{Fontana:2011}.
-Both studies have utilised low level code features with machine learning models to predict design patterns.
-Thus, they fulfil the selection criteria.
-Unfortunately, since the source code and the corpus are not publicly available, we replicate the results using the information provided in the studies.
+\textbf{Benchmark DP detection approaches:} Based on the selection criteria discussed above we compare our study with existing approaches in design pattern detection.
+The benchmark approaches are developed by ~\citet{Thaller:2019} and ~\citet{Fontana:2011}.
+These studies have utilised some level of code features and machine learning classifiers to identify design patterns.
+Since the source code and the (part of)\footnote{The DPExample is not publicly available} corpus are not publicly available, we reproduce and replicate the results using the information provided in the existing studies to compare with our study.

 \textbf{Comparison Strategy:} We apply the following strategy to compare our approach with state-of-the-art.